Icehawk78/Kardashev/Errata.md

 **Raider Drone** *You have developed advanced drones capable of precise, targeted extraction.*
 When you fail an attack against an opponent's colony and are forced to retreat, you may name a resource type.
 Your opponent must give you all of his or her resources of that type.
 This may be used in combination with other drone technology.

-**Disrupter Drone** *Your military team has developed a weapone that leaves great destruction in your wake.*
+**Disrupter Drone** *Your military team has developed a weapon that leaves great destruction in your wake.*
 When you fail an attack against an opponent's colony and are forced to retreat, their colony is downgraded by one level.
 If their colony was a level 1, it is destroyed.
 You do not get to immediately place a colony.
 This may be used in combination with other drone technology.

 **Proximity Fuse** *You've prepared a nasty surprise to anyone who dares attack you.*